miguel10746/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/35c0f8f2-0ae2-4bb6-b628-872eb3013421)
 <p>
-Now, we create a new directory in the C: drive.
+Now, I create a new directory in the C: drive.
 This done by creating a new folder by right clicking on the the C: drive and naming the folder PHP.
 </p>

 ![image](https://github.com/user-attachments/assets/8a027675-f147-437e-b7f9-f08a7026cad1)
 <p>
-Now from the os-Ticket-Installation-Files folder unzip PHP 7.3.8 into the new C:\PHP folder we just created.
+Now from the os-Ticket-Installation-Files folder unzip PHP 7.3.8 into the new C:\PHP folder I just created.
 </p>

 ![image](https://github.com/user-attachments/assets/c19e0269-2a9a-4c34-b4d9-b7f40f29fbf5)
 </p>
-From the installation folder we will install Microsoft Visual C++ or VC_redist.x86 to the VM.
+From the installation folder I install Microsoft Visual C++ or VC_redist.x86 to the VM.
 <p>

 ![image](https://github.com/user-attachments/assets/4a48f639-6dde-48b8-a080-693663cce979)
 <p>
-Once everything has been install, install mysql 5.5 and set standard configuration and set username and password to one you will not forgot.
+Once everything has been install, I install mysql 5.5 and set standard configuration and set my username and password.
 </p>

 ![image](https://github.com/user-attachments/assets/458bd944-1d0e-4ae8-9bcc-da407a4bdb50)
 ![image](https://github.com/user-attachments/assets/9a4f010b-ebea-441f-91bb-9f4b613eb75d)
 ![image](https://github.com/user-attachments/assets/7cb46e0a-1f48-4e0b-b505-7b8c263cfa5c)
 <p>
-We must register PHP from within IIS, in order to do so open IIS as admin.
-Once it open click PHP manager and click a register new PHP version.
-Now we will go into the new folder or directory we created and select php-cgi.exe.
+I register PHP from within IIS, in order to do so I open IIS as admin.
+Once it open I clicked PHP manager and clicked a register new PHP version.
+Now I go into the new folder or directory I created and select php-cgi.exe.
 Once done, stop and start the server again.
 </p>

 ![image](https://github.com/user-attachments/assets/8763c804-3f37-459a-9ba7-8505f04ebc12)